How to Start Strong Plants from Seed Indoors

 For every 15 gallons (56 liters) of soil mix, add 2 cups (.47 liter) organic fertilizer blend

 Most potting soils are very dry when you purchase them.
-It's extremely important to thoroughly moisten the soil BEFORE you put it into containers for planting.
+You need to thoroughly moisten the soil BEFORE you put it into containers for planting.
 It takes a lot more water, effort and time to properly re-moisten the soil than you might realize, as dry peat moss strongly repels water.
 Put the dry potting mix into a large bucket, dishpan, tray or other container that will give you plenty of room to mix and turn the soil over as you add water to it.
-It should feel like a moist, rung-out sponge when it's ready.
+It should feel like a moist, rung-out sponge when it’s ready.

 Your local garden centers often carry a sterile soil mix made of peat moss or coir, with vermiculite or perlite – but no compost or fertilizer.
 This sometimes has a small amount of lime added, if peat moss is the main ingredient.
 But these mixes often don’t include any fertilizers, so you’ll need to either add a fertilizer blend to it, or start using a liquid fertilizer (half strength) once a week to provide nutrients to your young plants as soon as they start forming true leaves.
 However, most organic liquid fertilizers are fish-based, and I don’t particularly like the smell of that inside my home.

 Make sure that your compost is fully mature and not contaminated with herbicides (read Don’t Kill Your Garden with Compost).
 Immature (unfinished) compost may contain compounds that will damage your seedlings or prevent seeds from germinating well.
 If you use vermicompost (earthworm castings), limit it to 10% of the soil mix (9 parts mix with 1 part vermicompost).
+Higher concentrations can stunt the growth of young plants.

 Grow Your Transplants in Larger Containers